alexs2112/TerminalHero/README.md

 - Using [mermaid.js](https://mermaid.js.org/) to visualize dialog trees using the script found in [dialog/dialog_display.py](dialog/dialog_display.py).

 ### Rough To-Do List (Unordered)
-**Quests**
-- A QuestComplete screen/box that pops up when a quest is completed
-  - This should probably just be a general notification screen, that can be called when encounters/dialogues finish

 **World**
 - Break up the world sprites a bit to leave some blank space between areas, to make it seem less like a solid grid

 **Area**
-- Encounters should have descriptive text that is displayed in the area screen
+- Encounters should have descriptive text that is displayed in the area screen in red
+- NPCs should be shown in cyan

 **Combat**
 - Creature combat abilities show hit chance, damage, and effects when targeting